 - a.
 Technical dominance of an opponent through aggressive match management - b.
 The greater number of techniques executed - c.
 The use of the more advanced techniques both in difficulty and complexity - d.
-Display of a better competition manner their heads down; they shall sign the Superiority Card and give it to the referee.
+Display of a better competition manner

 Procedure for Superiority shall be as follows: